About the Artist

-Born in San Francisco, went to college in Los Angeles and earned a BFA at Art Center and MFA at Otis Art Institute, got married and lived there for 15 years.
-Made a living as a graphic designer for 41 years, mostly in the Bay Area.
+I was born in San Francisco, went to college in Los Angeles earning a BFA at Art Center College of Design and an MFA at Otis Art Institute.
+I got married and lived in Los Angeles for 15 years.
+I made a living as a graphic designer for 41 years, mostly in the Bay Area.
 My 11 years in a West Oakland artist live-work space included our participation in Occupy Oakland, a formative experience i will never forget.
 The spirit of creating a collective egalitarian world full of joy and color is the wind at my back of making art.

 I was exhibiting fairly regularly for 3 years after Otis but the original plan was to teach college classes and exhibit.
 But a post Prop 13 California/Reagan recession world had different plans for me as budget cutting fever made that impossible.
 So I rolled my freelance graphics business into full time work as graphic designer.
 But I never stopped making visual art projects in my free time.
 From 2000 - 2014, I spent nearly every free moment making political art, posters and graphic interventions in opposition to what I saw as a political destruction of modern society and a regression to 1% oligarchy.
 I could see no sense of making beauty without consciously working towards creating a just sustainable, egalitarian world for all.

 My post grad exhibition works were majorly installation art relating to the physical street as an art object of real abstraction, and a playground of social activity and

 interconnectedness.
 I use multi & mixed media, 2D & 3D, collage, photography, painting, drawing, found objects, refuse & reusable materials.
 Whatever media and materials seem appropriate for a particular project.
 I've been shooting urban landscape photographs, and in particular my street/road compositions, since the early '70s.